 There are a number of graves on the outside that make it a sombre place with the setting sun.
 On the left as you exit the castle, is a display of carriages and equipment used in ages past.
-After that is a display in an old two story house with exits at both ends, the ground floor with the home on the ground floor and stable equipment on the top floor.
-There is also a push button recorder that tells you about what country life was like in Aveyron back in 1914.
+After that is a display in an old two-story house with exits at both ends, the ground floor with the home on the ground floor and stable equipment on the top floor.
+There is also a push-button recorder that tells you about what country life was like in Aveyron back in 1914.
 Different bits of the house light up when the guy in the recorder is describing them.
 The recording in French was at least 20 minutes long and with my basic French, I couldn’t understand much.
-So I leave him in there listening to the recording and walk around outside taking pics.

 There are a number of walking trails around the Château de Montaigut with different levels of difficulty.
 Of course, I don’t go off on those trails this evening.
-I hang around outside the farmer’s cottage taking in the surroundings and watching the beginnings of a picture perfect sunset.
-The pinks, purples and oranges are beautiful, so I go back inside to get him to come see the sunset.
-But he gives me a quick peck and goes back to being so engrossed listening to the recording.
-That’ the problem with intelligent men, isn’t it?
-Knowledge first!
-So I go outside again and take a few pics of the sunset, and naturally he reaches outside after it’s too late.
-Bah!
+I hang around outside the farmer’s cottage taking in the surroundings while my friend was listening to the lengthy audio in French inside.
+I watched the beginnings of a picture-perfect sunset.
+The pinks, purples, and oranges were beautiful!
+Tried to take a few pics like the one above, but they didn’t do justice.
+So I just went back to watching the sunset quietly.

-Anyways, if you’re interested, there are dorms and rooms available for stay at the Château de Montaigut in their erstwhile Presbytery.
-The also rent out some rooms in the Castle for events and celebrations.
+There are dorms and rooms available for stay at the Château de Montaigut in their erstwhile Presbytery.
+They also rent out some rooms in the Castle for events and celebrations.
 Would be a lovely place for a wedding.
 We’d probably have invisible Merovingian attendees from the 7th Century as well. 😉

 Le Village de Salmonac